 Our staff has a wide range of knowledge and experience but we would not be able to provide the level of service that we do without the help of our many volunteers.
 Their commitment, compassion, and skill make our family centered programming possible.
 We encourage and rely on input from the community to determine our program offerings.
 Because of our partnership with the local consignment store, Kids on 45th, as well as the generous donations of community members, we are able to provide free, used clothes, books, and toys for young children.
-We also rely on volunteer facilitators for some of our playgroups, AARP for our front desk greeter, and interns from local college social work programs to provide support to all of our programs.
+We also rely on volunteer facilitators for some of our playgroups, our front desk greeters, and interns from local college social work programs to provide support to all of our programs.

 Why It Matters